 I am an undergraduate student at The Cooper Union in the Electrical Engineering Class of 2020, on the signals track.
-I am currently also a software engineering intern at Google's Kirkland office, on the DoubleClick Engineering Productivity team.
+I interned on Google's DoubleClick Engineering Productivity team in Kirkland in 2018 and will be returning in the summer of 2019 to intern on the Storage Engineering Productivity team in New York City.

-I am active on the Cooper Union hyperloop team and on the planning board for the HackCooper 2018 hackathon.
+I am active on the Cooper Union hyperloop team and on the planning board for the HackCooper hackathon series.

 My current studies include the Cooper Union EE coursework, with a focus on signal processing (including DSP) and machine learning.
 I also have a strong academic background in computer architecture and operating systems.
 My additional hobbies include various personal projects, programming tutoring, 3D design using Blender, and exploring New York City.